Pandemic Leave Disaster Payment NSW

 Read more about air transportation guidelines.

-Travellers in transit via NSW for less than 24 hours will not be charged a fee.
-A pro-rata fee will be charged for stays greater than 24 hours.
+Travellers in transit from a flight via NSW for less than 48 hours will not be charged a fee.

 - quarantine in government-arranged accommodation

 - provide proof of your airfare purchase date to Revenue NSW.

 The moratorium for NSW residents returning from Victoria to have their hotel quarantine fee automatically waived expired at 12:01am Friday, 11 September 2020.